frenetic-be/entree/README.txt

 NAME
-    pyproject
+    entree

 DESCRIPTION
-    .. module:: pyproject
+    .. module:: entree
     .. moduleauthor:: Julien Spronck
     .. created:: Apr 2015

-    Simple script to create files and directories in a python project.
+    Simple script to create files and directories in a programming project.

     This program is meant to be used as a console script, rather than as a python module.
-The author information (name, e-mail address and URL) can be configured in the config file located at `~/.config/pyproject_config.py`.
+The author information (name, e-mail address and URL) can be configured in the config file located at `~/.config/entree_config.json`.

  USAGE